 Advancements in diagnostics and bone reconstruction have made it possible for those who have insufficient bone density, certain health conditions, or certain oral health habits to be considered candidates for dental implants.
 In the past, these factors would have disqualified many patients from treatment.

-Are Dental Implants a Solution for Missing Teeth
+Are Dental Implants a Solution for Missing Teeth?

-Dental implants stand out as a remarkable solution due to their ability to closely replicate the structure and function of natural teeth.
-Composed of biocompatible titanium posts fusing with the jawbone, implants provide a sturdy foundation for replacement teeth.
-This integration supports stability and stimulates the surrounding bone, preventing the deterioration typically following tooth loss.
+Losing a tooth impacts not only your smile but also your overall oral health.
+Dental implants closely replicate the structure and function of natural teeth.
+Composed of biocompatible titanium posts that fuse with the jawbone, implants provide a sturdy foundation for replacement teeth.
+This integration supports stability and stimulates the surrounding bone, preventing the deterioration that typically follows tooth loss.

 Indications for Dental Implants